-Communities of Practice (CoPs) are technical working groups that support and amplify education, research, and analysis from higher education institutions to advance the use of science in environmental decision- and policy-making across all levels of government.
-NCSE members are invited to join these groups to advance capacity building and increase deeper engagement between members and improve the focus, scale, and impact of NCSE initiatives.
-Learn more about the current Communities of Practice.
+Communities of Practice (CoPs) are technical working groups that support and amplify education, research, and analysis from higher education institutions to advance the use of science in environmental policy- and decision-making across all levels of government.
+NCSE Member Institutions are invited to join these groups to advance capacity building and increase deeper engagement between Member Institutions and improve the focus, scale, and impact of NCSE initiatives.
+Learn more.

 Data Analysis and Reports on National Trends in Environmental and Sustainability Education and Research

 Participation in NCSE Science and Policy Events

 NCSE Annual Conference: NCSE Member Institutions receive up to five complimentary registrations to the NCSE Annual Conference.
 The Annual Conference convenes national leaders in science, policy, and the environment and facilitates productive conversations.
 Each year, the conference focuses on a different theme and brings together a diverse community of experts from a variety of disciplines and provides an enriching opportunity for all attendees to learn from each other, collaborate on exciting projects, and build productive professional relationships.
 Learn more.